Are you looking forward to invest in SBI Life Smart Privilege Plan?

 The table below shows the different eligibility criteria for different plan options and other features of the SBI Life Smart privilege plan.

-Other Features of SBI Life Smart Privilege Plan
+Key Features of SBI Life Smart Privilege Plan

 - Policyholders have the flexibility of choosing to pay the premium either throughout the policy term or for a limited period or through a single payment.